xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ./debian-nagios-install.sh
 ```

-Once installed, the Nagios web interface can be reach at `http://192.168.122.203/nagios` with the username `nagiosadmin` & the password given at the start of the installation.
+Once installed, the Nagios web interface can be reach at `http://192.168.122.203/nagios` with the username `nagiosadmin` & the password given at the beginning of the installation.

 We can now check the connectivity with the hosts.